Understanding SIP: A Beginner's Guide to Systematic Investment

 How to Start Your First SIP

-- Step 3: Select the SIP amount and date
+4. Step 4: Select the SIP amount and date (5th or 15th of month works best)

 Conclusion

 SIP is the simplest and most effective way for beginners to start their investment journey.
 With as little as ₹500 per month, you can build significant wealth over time through the power of compounding and rupee cost averaging.
+The key is to start early, stay consistent, and increase your SIP amount as your income grows.
 Use the SIP calculator on LedgerLink Pro to set your investment goal, track your SIPs alongside your expenses, and stay on course toward financial freedom.
+Remember: the best SIP is the one you start TODAY.